 Related: Scabies Vs Bed Bugs

-How long does bed bugs take to die while in a dryer?
+How long do bed bugs take to die while in a dryer?

 Which temperature kill bed bugs and their eggs instantly?

 Adult bedbugs and their eggs won’t die at the same time.
-The eggs are killed at any temperature between 108 to 115 degree Fahrenheit.
+The eggs are killed at any temperature between 108 to 115 degrees Fahrenheit.

-However, bed bug dies instantly if exposed to any instant temperature around 123 to 130 degree Fahrenheit.
+However, bed bug dies instantly if exposed to any instant temperature around 123 to 130 degrees Fahrenheit.